ayatokura/ai-openscale/wos-monitor-overview.md

 For numeric or categorical data, you need to provide information about the training data for your model, in order to configure the monitors.

 - **Manually configure monitors** - Requires you to provide connection information to your training data.

-    - Select the [algorithm type](/docs/services/ai-openscale?topic=ai-openscale-acc-monitor#acc-understand), and click **Next**:

   The format of the training data must match the model.
 For example, if the model expects `M` and `F` for the feature `Gender`, then the training data should have `M` and `F`, not `Male` and `Female`.
 The current release of {{site.data.keyword.aios_short}} supports only Db2 database or Cloud Object Storage locations.
-        {: important}

   - Specify the Location (either `Db2` or `Cloud Object Storage`), then:
       - For a Db2 database, enter the following information:
           - Host name or IP address
           - Port
           - Database (name)
           - Username
           - Password
       - For Cloud Object Storage, enter the following information:
           - Login URL: The Login URL must match the region setting of the bucket where your training data is located.
 You will specify the training data bucket in the next step.
           - Resource instance (ID)
           - API key

-    - To ensure a valid connection, click the **Test** button to connect to the training data.
+  - To ensure a valid connection, click the **Test** button to connect to the trainingdata.
-    - Specify the exact location in the Db2 database or Cloud Object Storage where the training data is located.
+  - Specify the exact location in the Db2 database or Cloud Object Storage where thetraining data is located.
       - For a Db2 database, select both a schema and a training table that includes columns expected by your model.
       - For Cloud Object Storage, select a Bucket and a Data Set.

-- **Upload a configuration file** - Choose this option if you prefer to keep your training data private.
+- **Upload a training data distribution file** - Choose this option if you prefer to keep your training data private.
 You can use a custom Python notebook to provide {{site.data.keyword.aios_short}} with information to analyze your training data without providing access to the training data itself.

   Running the Python notebook lets you capture distinct values in the schema columns, as well as the column names.
 In addition, you can use the notebook to pre-configure the Fairness monitor.